hawkishnes/Searcher/.github/README.md

 All parts of this program as well as the wiki and the discussions to this program are licensed under the GNU LGPL (Lesser General Public License) version 2.1. when you contribute you MUST agree to that.

 ## Github
-You can find our github page here: https://github.com/hawkishnes/Searcher This is part of a github project by me called "searcher" with you can find here: https://github.com/users/hawkishnes/projects/2
+You can find our github page [here](https://github.com/hawkishnes/Searcher) This is part of a github project by me called "searcher" with you can find [here, on Github](https://github.com/users/hawkishnes/projects/2)

 ## Consistency Notice
 When contributing code please keep it consistent with other code. when making a pull request i well review your code. your recive a response when your requset is under review.
 It will look something like this:

 Thank you for your request, i am reviewing it now.
-Expect to here a response sone...
+Expect to here a response soon...